 Fig 5.
 Measures to prevent further transmission

-- Laboratory Measures – Highly infectious material is handled at the labs for investigation, which makes it a potentially serious threat for transmission.
+Highly infectious material is handled at the labs for investigation, which makes it a potentially serious threat for transmission.
 Stringent standards have to be maintained by the laboratories.
 Specific samples have to be handled in designated level laboratories (Biosaftey Level).

-Non-propagative work (NAAT, PCR) in a biosafety laboratory level – 2
+Non-propagative work (NAAT, PCR) in a BSL– 2

-Propagative work (Culture) in a biosafety laboratory level – 3
+Propagative work (Culture) in a BSL – 3

 Fig 6.
 Laboratory Safety.